tgalal/promptcmd/README.md

 # promptcmd

-promptcmd turns your LLM prompts into runnable programs:
+promptcmd turns your GenAI prompts into runnable programs:

 ```bash
 $ askrust "What's the code for creating a loop again"